 No matter how richly textured they may be in other ways, if our characters haven’t been made more worthy by the acquirement of virtue, then we’re still paupers.
 To be rich, in the long run, simply means to do what is right.

 Our zeal must be disciplined.
 Like literal fire, the fire of zeal must not only be stoked; it must be kept inside the boiler.
 Our enthusiasm must be trained, channeled, directed, and governed — or else it’ll do more harm than good.

-Let’s use well this last day of the year, learning what we should from what is now behind us.
+Let’s use well this year’s last day, learning all we can from what is now behind us.
 And tomorrow, let’s release what has ended and grasp what will then be just beginning.
 Let us end today in such a way that tomorrow will be our best beginning yet.

-Our best treasures don’t have to be rare or extraordinary.
-Unlike gems or precious metals whose value depends upon their rarity, treasures of the heart can be gathered from sources that are plentiful.
+Our best treasures don’t have to be rare.
+Unlike gems or precious metals whose value depends upon their rarity, treasures of the heart can be gathered from plentiful sources.
 Let us not overlook the wealth of goodness that surrounds us each moment.